 Failure to properly obtain proof of mailing notices of cancellation and refusal to renew.
 Section 38.2-2113 of the Code of Virginia contains the procedures an insurer must follow when the notices of cancellation and refusal to renew owner-occupied policies are mailed to the named insured.
 NOTE: The 2016 General Assembly amended § 38.2-2113 by clarifying that insurers may use any first class tracking method including IMb TracingTM to demonstrate that a termination notice has been mailed.
 This statute has been further amended to restore the option of using certificate of mailing to demonstrate proof of mailing.
 However, certificate of bulk mailing is not a permissible method.
 On March 3, 2016, the Bureau issued a memorandum to provide guidance to insurers that desire to use IMb TracingTM to prove that these notices were mailed in accordance with the statute.
-The memorandum may be found on the SCC's website at: Guidance Using IMb Tracing.
+The memorandum may be found on the Bureau's website under the Company tab on the page for Company: Property/Casualty.